 He went along quickly, utilizing his hand strength while grasping his pom poms with the tweezers.
 Ezra was carefully balancing each pom pom on top of the hole.

 He followed the pattern correctly with the first row of flags.
 Then he continued on with the same pattern throughout the duration of the activity.

 He called out each color as he balanced it on top of each pool noodle slice!

 After he completed the tray, he decided to push each pom pom through the hole.

 He had so much fun doing this and enjoyed the added tactile sensory benefit.

-He then decided he wanted to build a tower of all the slices on his tray, while counting out loud how many he could stack until it toppled over.
+The, he decided he wanted to build a tower of all the slices on his tray.
+He was counting out loud to see how many he could stack until it toppled over.

 I love activities that allow for multiple interpretations and learning.
 It is so fun to see!

-In the end, this tray turned into a multiple use and learning opportunity for him.
+In the end, this tray turned into multiple activities and learning opportunity for him.